A Few Useful Photo Tips

 Lifestyle photos are great.
 Capture what they do, whether in the home, garden or playing pickle ball.

 Capture expressions.
-Engage in enough conversation to allow the subject to forget the pressure of the camera.
+Engage in enough conversation to allow the subject to forget the presence of the camera.

-Natural light may be the primary target for preferred lighting.
+Natural light may be the primary suggestion as preferred lighting.
 Please no on-camera flash.
 Modified studio lighting should be used with skill.
-A soft key light in front of subject will de-emphasize wrinkles.
+A soft key light in front of subject will de-emphasize wrinkles (if deisred).

 If using desaturation for creating black and white, try only 90-95% and leave a small amount of color in the image.
 Wonderful results can be obtained by using NIK software's "Silver Effects" setting.

-Keep the camera at a distance by using an 85mm or 24-70mm lens.
+Keep the camera at a distance by using a 70-200mm, 85mm or 24-70mm lens.
 Your subject will be more relaxed by not having a camera directly in their face.
-Remember, "fill the frame" is a good motto to use, so with a 35mm lens, that means getting up really close.

-Glare from glasses may be addressed by removing the lenses, tilting glasses above the ears (but not too much) or tilting the head down (or up).
+Glare from glasses may be addressed by tilting glasses above the ears (but not too much) or slightly tilting the head down (or up).

-Have subject gently lean on arm of chair to result in tilted shoulders.
+Have subject gently lean on arm of chair to create slightly tilted shoulders.

-If possible, go in advance to the session location to check posing options and lighting.
+If possible, go in advance to the actual session location to check posing options and lighting.

-If in a care facility, check to see if the caregiver is willing to dress and groom the model.
+If in a care facility, check to see if the caregiver is open for you to arrange hair and make-up services.

 Tips page sponsored by